LupoSun/CS194_Ecom_GreenAgent/README.md

 ### For AgentBeats Users

-This repository provides a complete e-commerce shopping prediction benchmark that you can:
+This repository provides a complete e-commerce shopping prediction benchmark:
-1. **Use as a green agent**: Deploy the green agent to evaluate your own white agents
-2. **Use as a reference**: Study the white agent implementations to build your own
-3. **Fork and extend**: Customize the evaluation logic or datasets for your needs

-**What you get:**
+**What's included:**
-- A fully functional green agent ready to deploy on AgentBeats
+- Green agent ready to deploy on AgentBeats
 - Multiple white agent implementations (stub, baseline, optimized)
 - Production e-commerce API (no setup required)
 - Real-world dataset with 1,500+ users
-- Comprehensive evaluation metrics
+- Evaluation metrics across products, aisles, and departments

+**Usage options:**
+1. Deploy the green agent to evaluate your white agents
+2. Study the white agent implementations to build your own
+3. Customize the evaluation logic or datasets for your needs

-**Quick deployment to AgentBeats:**
+**Quick deployment:**
 ```bash
 # Install controller
 pip install earthshaker